badhan-kv/TimeInMarketSimulator/README.md

 ### Copyright
 Copyright (c) 2026 Khushaldas Vasant Badhan
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-**Credit is required** if you use, modify, or redistribute this script.

 # **Time In Market Simulator**